-Sherwin Williams High Reflective White: LRV, Undertones and a Little More
+Sherwin Williams High Reflective White: a TRUE white paint color?

-What type of paint colour is High Reflective White?
-Is it the most WHITE white?
+What type of paint color is High Reflective White?
+Is it a TRUE white?

 What’s the LRV of High Reflective White?

 What are the undertones of High Reflective White?
-Will it pick up undertones of blue, yellow, purple or green?
+Will it pick up undertones of blue, yellow, violet or green?

-Well, whites are hard because while they have their own UNDERTONES, they’re VERY SUSCEPTIBLE to picking up reflections from their environment.
-Everything from the cool gray-blue of northern light to the reflection of your grass, your neighbour’s brick wall or your bright red sofa can reflect onto white walls, changing the way they are perceived.
+Whites are hard because while they have their own UNDERTONES, they’re VERY SUSCEPTIBLE for picking up reflections from their environment.
+Everything from the cool gray-blue of northern light to the reflection of your grass, your neighbour’s brick wall or your bright red sofa can reflect onto white walls, changing how they’re perceived.

 What’s the best way to sample High Reflective White?

 Just be careful when sampling.
-The undertones in white paint colours can be OVEREXPOSED if you compare them to the white of paper or poster board.
-The best way to pick a white paint colour is to compare it to OTHER white paint colours that are similar.
+The undertones in white paint colors can be OVEREXPOSED if you compare them to the white paper or poster board.
+The best way to pick a white paint color is to compare it to OTHER white paint colors that are similar.

 Learn all about Samplize HERE

-If I’m painting my walls High Reflective White, what’s the best white paint colour for my trim?
+If I’m painting my walls High Reflective White, what’s the best white paint color for my trim or cabinets?

 HIGH REFLECTIVE WHITE!
-That’s right, I would do the same colour on the walls, trim and ceilings and just let the change in sheen do any shifting for you (and there will be shifting).
+That’s right; I would do the same color on the walls, trim and ceilings and just let the change in sheen do any shifting for you (and there will be shifting).

-CAN High Reflective White be used on my walls, trims, and cabinets or is it just a base colour?
+Can High Reflective White be used on my walls, trims, and cabinets, or is it just a base color?

-This is the tricky part to explain.
-High Reflective White is actually a BASE that’s used to create other white paint colours; its original intention wasn’t to be used as an actual paint colour.
-However, Sherwin includes it in the fan deck and I, for one, have used it DOZENS AND DOZENS OF TIMES.
+High Reflective White is actually a BASE that’s used to create other white paint colors; its intention isn’t to be used as an actual paint color.
+However, Sherwin includes it in the fan deck, and I, for one, have used it DOZENS AND DOZENS OF TIMES.

-Why isn’t it used as a ‘colour’?
-It doesn’t have enough tint/colourant in it to offer any hide.
-‘Hide’ refers to how well a colour covers another colour.
-If you take Sherwin Williams High Reflective White off the shelf as it is, you’ll be five coats deep and might STILL SEE your old colour through it.
+Why isn’t it used as a ‘color’?
+It doesn’t have enough tint/colorant to offer any hide.
+‘Hide’ refers to how well a color covers another color.
+If you take Sherwin Williams High Reflective White off the shelf as it is, you’ll be five coats deep and might STILL SEE your old color through it.

 Is High Reflective White a good white for kitchen cabinets?

 YES!
-While there are MANY gorgeous white paint colours for cabinets, High Reflective White is a great one to look at if you prefer a cooler paint colour palette or some of the popular white quartz or marble countertops.
+While there are MANY gorgeous white paint colors for cabinets, High Reflective White is a great one to look at if you prefer a cooler paint color palette or some of the popular white quartz or marble countertops.

-Is High Reflective White a good colour for the exterior of my home?
+Is High Reflective White a good color for the exterior of my home?

 If you’re wanting a white house or white trim, then HRW could be a great choice for you.
-It’s bright and simple and will be absolutely WHITE looking.
-Just remember, it WILL pick up cues from its environment based on the exposure of your home as well as other factors like grass, trees and water.
+It’s bright and simple and will be WHITE looking.
+Just remember, it WILL pick up cues from its environment based on the exposure of your home and other factors like grass, trees and water.

-Is High Reflective White one of the most popular white paint colours?
+Is High Reflective White one of the most popular white paint colors?

-What type of paint colours look good with High Reflective White?
+What type of paint colors look good with High Reflective White?

-As far as white paint colours go, High Reflective White is one of the more flexible ones and can accommodate a WIIIIIDE range of colours.
-It’s more about what you might NOT do, vs what you can do…
+As far as white paint colors go, High Reflective White is one of the more flexible ones and can accommodate a WIIIIIDE range of colors.
+It’s more about what you might NOT do vs what you can do…

 Not sure if High Reflective White is right for you?
 Want a bit warmer or cooler?
 I’ve got more!